Asaphodes oraria

 Asaphodes oraria is a species of moth in the family Geometridae.
 This species is endemic to New Zealand and has been observed in the southern South Island and on Stewart Island / Rakiura.
 The male is pale yellow coloured and the female has severely reduced wings and is flightless.
 The habitat of this species is tussock grasslands on coastal sand dunes and in the mountains at elevations of approximately 4,000 ft.
 The larvae have adapted to feeding on exotic lawn daisy species in the genus Bellis.
 The adults of this species are on the wing from November to April.

 Taxonomy

-This species was described by Alfred Philpott in 1903 and named Xanthorhoe oraria.
+This species was first described by Alfred Philpott in 1903 and originally named Xanthorrhoe oraria.
 George Hudson discussed and illustrated this species under the name Xanthorhoe oraria in his 1928 publication The Butterflies and Moths of New Zealand.
 In 1939 Louis Beethoven Prout placed this species in the genus Larentia.
 This placement was not accepted by New Zealand taxonomists.
 In 1971 J. S. Dugdale placed this species within the genus Asaphodes.
 Dugdale confirmed this placement in 1988.
 The male holotype, collected at New River, Invercargill, is held at the New Zealand Arthropod Collection.